Italy Travel Insurance: Plans & Prices

 Italy’s busy airports, including Rome Fiumicino (FCO) and Milan Malpensa (MXP), often experience delays, and European airline strikes can cause last-minute flight cancellations.
 Taking multiple flights to reach your destination also increases the risk of flight disruptions impacting your travel plans.

-Travel insurance covers hotel stays and food expenses if a flight is significantly delayed.
-If a delay causes you to miss a connecting flight, travel insurance can cover cost to make new travel arrangements.
+Trip delay coverage provides reimbursement for hotel stays and food expenses if a flight is significantly delayed.
+If a delay causes you to miss a connecting flight, travel insurance can cover the cost to make new travel arrangements.

 Extreme Weather (Heat Waves, Flooding, & Winter Storms)